-"My goal is to help my patients maintain a good quality of life as they undergo these treatments.
 The diagnosis of cancer is much more than a physical disease.
-It is a frightening and emotional experience, for both the patient and his or her family.
-While I am trained in the latest advancements for diagnosis and treatment of cancer (oncology) and disorders of the blood (hematology), I strive to give my patients the compassion and support they need as we battle their illness.
+It's a frightening and emotional experience, for both the patient and his or her family.
+While I'm trained in the latest advancements for diagnosis and treatment of cancer (oncology) and disorders of the blood (hematology), I strive to give my patients the compassion and support they need as we battle their illness.

-Internship/residency in internal medicine, Wilford Hall Medical Center, San Antonio, TX
+Internship and Residency in Internal Medicine, Wilford Hall Medical Center, Lackland AFB, TX

 - American Society of Clinical Oncology